JoyPeter-Atule/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to print all the groups user belongs to
+Script to change the owner of a file to a new user